 Writing Tests

-Here’s an example of a test that verifies that a Traffic Light Controllers responds with a NotAcknowledged if it receives an non-existing status request:
+Here’s an example of a test that verifies that a Traffic Light Controller responds with a NotAcknowledged if it receives a non-existing status request:

 expect {